Top Gear presenter James May has named the Toyota Prius one of the Cars that Changed the World at the 2015 London Classic Car Show.

 There’s also a secret ’13th car’ that May has named his personal Car of the Century – we won’t spoil the surprise here, but you can click here to find out what it is.

-The London Classic Car Show, based at the Excel exhibition centre in London’s Docklands, is open from Friday, January 8th to Sunday, January 11th.
+The London Classic Car Show, based at the Excel exhibition centre in London’s Docklands, was open from Friday, 8 January to Sunday, 11 January 2015.

-The show also includes displays curated by Adrian Newey and James Martin, as well as a Grand Avenue where some of the world’s most special classic cars are paraded.
+The show also included displays curated by Adrian Newey and James Martin, as well as a Grand Avenue where some of the world’s most special classic cars were paraded.